hhvm/user-documentation/guides/hack/30-silencing-errors/05-error-codes.md

 Suggestions: Check that the value is non-null with `nullthrows` or assert with `$m as nonnull`.

-## 4101: Wrong number of type paramters
+## 4101: Wrong number of type parameters

 @@ error-codes-examples/4101_type_params.php @@